Ajapaik/ajapaik-android-app/Docs/API/README.md

 	        		"longitude": 24.7307741, /* Photo coordinate (longitude) */
 	        		"rephotos": 2, /* Number of rephotos */
 	        		"uploads": 0 /* Number of my uploads */
-	        	}
+	        		"favorited": true /* true if user has favorited this photo */ }
 	        ],
 	        "photos+": [